radekeolumogba/Academia/README.md

 # Academia
-Some samples of my submissions at university
+Some sample(s) of my submissions at university